dotnet/docs/docs/architecture/dapr-for-net-developers/observability.md

 This trace shows the communication that occurs when a speeding violation has been detected:

-1. The TrafficControl service receives the vehicle exit registration (over the MQTT input binding).
+1. The TrafficControl service receives the vehicle exit registration (from the MQTT input binding).
 1. The TrafficControl service retrieves the vehicle state from the state store.
 1. The TrafficControl service saves the updated vehicle state back to the state store.
 1. The TrafficControl service publishes the speeding violation using pub/sub to the `speedingviolations` topic.